pulsar-edit/documentation/docs/developing-for-pulsar/package-word-count.md

 ![Wordcount Package is Alive Dialog](/img/atom/toggle.png)

+You can dismiss the dialog by executing the command again.

 ## Understanding the generated code

 Let's take a look at the code in our `lib` directory and see what is happening.